Agoooy/AI-Landing/README.md

 [![My Skills](https://skillicons.dev/icons?i=vercel&theme=light)](https://skillicons.dev)

-To ensure top-tier performance and reliability, ArsVirtua is deployed on Vercel, a powerful platform known for its seamless integration with Next.js.
+To ensure top-tier performance and reliability, Brainwave is deployed on Vercel, a powerful platform known for its seamless integration with Next.js.

 ---